Velocidex/velociraptor-docs/content/blog/2021/2021-09-17-carlos-intro/_index.md

 ---
-title: "Welome to Velociraptor, Carlos"
+title: "Welcome to Velociraptor, Carlos"
 description: |
     Carlos Canto joins Velociraptor as its new Community Manager.
 Read on to learn more.